scientific-python/specs/spec-0011/index.md

 Hello $PROJECT Community,

-The Security Response Team and maintainers of $PROJECT would like to announce the availability of $PROJECT $VERSION.
+The Security Incident Response Team and maintainers of $PROJECT would like to announce the availability of $PROJECT $VERSION.

 This addresses the following CVE(s):